Chevrolet Impala: 1964

 For 1964, the Impala was restyled to a more rounded, softer look.
 The signature taillight assembly had an "upside-down U" shaped aluminum trim strip above the taillights, but the individual lights were surrounded by a body-colored panel.
 The 409 CID V8 engine returned as the big-block option, as well as dual four-barrel (four-choke) Carter AFB carburetors, which produced 425 bhp at 6,000 rpm and 425 lbft at 4,200 rpm of torque.
 SS models continued to feature the engine-turned aluminum trim.
 Rooflines were carried over from 1963 unchanged.
 Back-up lights were standard.

 All full-size 1964 Chevrolet station wagons received small rectangular taillight lenses mounted vertically, one for each side of the car.

 The Impala Super Sport became its own series this year instead of an option package.

-The 1964 model year is a staple of lowrider culture, and it is commonly mentioned in West Coast hip hop lyrics.
+The 1964 model year is a staple of lowrider culture, and it is commonly mentioned in West Coast hip hop songs.